 Emmitt Smith is National Football League’s all-time rushing leader.
 He’s a three-time Super Bowl champ and Pro Football Hall of Fame member.
 On the field and off, Smith has proven he’s successful whether he’s suited up on a football field taking handoffs or suited up behind a desk making deals.

-Smith ascended to superstar status when he helped the Dallas Cowboys win three titles in the 1990s under owner Jerry Jones and head coach Jimmy Johnson.
+Smith ascended to superstar status when he won the 1993 NFL MVP and helped the Dallas Cowboys win three titles in the 1990s under owner Jerry Jones and head coach Jimmy Johnson.
 Smith and Detroit Lions running back Barry Sanders battled for rushing titles most of the decade, as the two combined to win eight in the 90’s.

 Unlike Smith’s running back companion in Sanders, who faded into oblivion after his playing career, Smith has appeared all over TV including for ESPN, NFL Network and on “Dancing with the Stars.”

 All things told, Smith has accumulated an impressive net worth from establishing himself as one of the best NFL players of all time and staying busy during his post-playing career.
-Let’s see how much he’s worth today.
+Let’s see how much the former professional football player is worth today.

 He accepted an athletic scholarship to play for Galen Hall and the close-by University of Florida Gators football team in Gainesville, where he played in the late 1980s and became a three-time First-Team All-SEC back and unanimous All-American in 1989.
 In his first collegiate start, he broke the UF single-game rushing record when he ran for 224 yards and two touchdowns against Alabama.